mokagio/dotfiles/README.md

 Open a new shell instance and type `echo $SHELL` to make sure zsh is the current shell.
 If it isn't maybe try logging in and out.

+The setup is currently depending on [prezto](https://github.com/sorin-ionescu/prezto), have a look at the **entire** installation section of the README.

 ### vim and Vundle

 You'll need to install [Vundle](https://github.com/gmarik/Vundle.vim) manually, then load the plugins from inside vim with `:PluginInstall`